 The coronavirus pandemic has had a devastating effect on CAA.
-Since the Aronoff Center and Music Hall have gone dark in March, more than 300 events have been cancelled or rescheduled.
-We incurred a financial impact of more than $2 million for our 2019/20 fiscal year (ending August 31) anf are facing additional losses as the impact of the pandemic continues.
+Since the Aronoff Center and Music Hall have gone dark in March 2020, more than 300 events have been cancelled or rescheduled.
+We incurred a financial impact of more than $2 million for our 2019/20 fiscal year (ending August 31, 2020) and are facing additional losses as the impact of the pandemic continues.
 The majority of our staff has been working from home, and we have experienced two waves of substantial staff reductions resulting in the loss of nearly half of our full-time staff.

 We will continue to follow the guidance of government and health officials, and make future decisions based on the most current directives and in response to changing conditions/timelines.
 In addition, we are participating in a national audience survey study to gather data about our guests’ perceptions about returning to our venues in order to better inform our decisions.

 Our thoughts are with the many individuals and families who have been and continue to be affected by the health crisis.
-With your ongoing support, we look forward to returning to our mission of bringing Tri-state audiences live, world-class arts and entertainment events that unite us and elevate the human spirit.
+With your ongoing support, we look forward to returning to our mission of bringing Tri-state audiences together for live, world-class arts and entertainment events that unite us and elevate the human spirit.

 We are grateful for your patience and understanding during this challenging time, and we appreciate your continued interest and support.
 We very much look forward to welcoming you back to the Aronoff Center and Music Hall when the time is right – the curtains will rise again!